thumper/thumper.github.io/_posts/2019-08-20-advice-to-a-young-engineer.md

 A lot of folks get caught up in firefighting, working on fresh bugs and generally being helpful to their coworkers.
-The problem with this approach is that unless you are recognized as amazing at firefighting, managers will ask "what significant work you accomplish recently?"
+The problem with this approach is that unless you are recognized as amazing at firefighting, managers will ask "what significant work did you accomplish recently?"
 The key to "success within the organization" is to focus on your projects, putting your effort into choosing good projects that might be helpful in different ways than the firefighting would be.